frssp/frssp.github.io/cv_md/interest.md

-## Research Interest
+# Research Interest

-- Non-radiative carrier recombination via SRH process
+- Non-radiative carrier recombination via Shockley-Read-Hall process
+- Finite-size correction for the formation energy of charged defect
 - First-principles calculation and tight-binding modeling of nanostructures and defects in semiconductors
 - Material design thorough computational search
 - Band-unfolding for first-principles electronic structures
-- Finite-size correction for the formation energy of charged systems